 The Five C's of Credit: Capacity

-Thanks for stopping by our blog, if you haven’t had the chance, check out our last couple posts in this series where we discussed financial character and capital.
-Today we wanted to talk about the third C, capacity.
+Thanks for stopping by our blog, if you haven’t had the chance, check out my last couple posts in this series where I discussed financial character and capital.
+Today I wanted to talk about the third C, capacity.
 When it comes to mortgages the term capacity is used to describe your ability to repay your mortgage.

 Introducing Gross Debt Servicing and Total Debt Servicing Ratios